 - Be passionate.
 Everyone loves to work with people who are passionate about what they do; it makes life much more fun and interesting.

 There are lots of tools businesses can use to promote themselves and although social media and online marketing are very popular I still like e-mail marketing which is a very effective way to build a relationship with customers.
 I am a big fan of e-mail and it does not need to be complicated to start using e-mail marketing to reach your target audience.
-To get started follow these simple steps:
+To get started to follow these simple steps:

 *Collect all your contacts in one place.
 You can use a fancy CRM system if you have one or an Excel spreadsheet if you prefer.
 Just compile the list so ALL of your contacts are handy, include people you know from every part of your life, current clients, prospective ones, neighbors, friends, your hairdresser, parents of your kids’ friends, everyone.
 Marketing is about building relationships, people want to work with people they like, trust and know so using e-mail marketing is one way to build long term relationships.